rockerhieu/flutter_loader/README.md

 - **loaded**: show a text message displaying the loaded data

 You can optional provide `initBuilder`, `loadingBuilder`, `errorBuilder`, `loadedBuilder` to customize the UI for each of the above states.
+You can also customize the style of `DefaultLoaderBuilder` by wrapping the tree with `DefaultLoaderThemeData`